theabhirath/theabhirath.github.io/_posts/2021-04-31-imperative.md

     - programming
 ---

 When learning to code for the first time, it can be overwhelming to see terms like **functional** or **object-oriented** be thrown around by more experienced programmers.
-In this series of articles, I wanted to give a brief overview of what these paradigms actually mean, and demonstrate some very small programs implementing some of these.
-These articles are not meant to be comprehensive in any fashion, although I do go over the most common paradigms and try to give you a sense of what they mean.

 In this article, I go over what a programming paradigm is and specifically dive into the **imperative programming paradigm**.
 Let’s dive right in!

 ---